LFG115/beauty-cabin/README.md

   - All the images for the website were sent to me from the source called the Wife. as it is her own bussiness.
 [Natasha](https://www.facebook.com/thebeautycabinbynatashajaye)

-  - All people in the pictures were notified and allowed consent to use them.
+  - All people in the pictures were notified and consented to use them.

 ---